Jerusalem cricket: Communication

 Similar to true crickets, each species of Jerusalem cricket produces a different song during mating.
 This song takes the form of a characteristic drumming in which the insect beats its abdomen against the ground.

-No species have wings with sound-producing structures; moreover, evidently none has structures it could use to hear sound.
+No species have wings with sound-producing structures and do not possess organs for hearing.
+Instead, Jerusalem crickets rely on substrate vibrations for communication, which are felt by subgenual organs located in all six of the insect's legs.
 This contrasts with true crickets and katydids, which use their wings to produce sounds and have hearing organs to sense sounds of others.
 Jerusalem crickets seem unable to hiss by forcing air through their spiracles, as some beetles and cockroaches do.
 Instead, the few Jerusalem crickets that do make sound rub their hind legs against the sides of the abdomen, producing a rasping, hissing noise.
 This hiss may serve to deter predators rather than to communicate with other crickets.
-For such purposes, Jerusalem crickets rely on substrate vibrations felt by subgenual organs located in all six of the insect's legs.

 Cultural significance

-The Jerusalem cricket is of great importance to Native American culture.
+The Jerusalem cricket is of great importance to several Native American cultures.
 The Hopi and Navajo are some of many tribes in southwestern United States that viewed this insect as a powerful cultural symbol.
-Its striking appearance leads some to think the Jerusalem cricket brings mortality, depicted in the folklore of the Chumash people and recorded by American entomologist Essig.
+Its striking appearance leads some to think the Jerusalem cricket brings mortality, depicted in the folklore of the Chumash people and recorded by American entomologist Edward Oliver Essig.

-The Hopi, who settled in Arizona, portrays this cricket as a spirit being kachina named Sösööpa who races.
-As a result, it’s often carved into Hopi katsina dolls as a yellow humanlike character with black beady eyes, a black-and-white plaid skirt, and antennae made from sand grass, depicting native traits of the Jerusalem cricket.
-The Navajo also carried many myths based on the Jerusalem cricket.
-For instance, they associated the Yucca plant with the insect, both natives to North America, in which you had to eat the plant as a cure to its bite.
+The Hopi, who settled in Arizona, portray this cricket as a spirit being kachina named Sösööpa who races.
+As a result, it's often carved into Hopi katsina dolls as a yellow humanlike character with black beady eyes, a black-and-white plaid skirt, and antennae made from sand grass, depicting native traits of the Jerusalem cricket.
+The Navajo also carry many myths based on the Jerusalem cricket.
+For instance, the cricket was associated with the Yucca plant, in which you had to eat the plant as a cure to its bite.
 This possibly gave rise to the misconception that their bite is venomous.
 The Chumash in southern California also have many traditional stories centered around the Jerusalem cricket's identity and appearance.
 Indigenous communities also used this insect for food.